-The Advisory Council shall be appointed by the Board.
-There shall be eight (8) to eighteen (18) voting members on the Council.
-The membership will be comprised of volunteers who:
+The Council shall be appointed by the Board.
+The membership will consist of eight (8) to eighteen (18) voting members on the Council.
+Membership will be comprised of volunteers who:

-- a) Are 18 years of age, or older; - b) Are ordinarily a resident of Alberta; - Are patients/clients and families with significant lived experience with the seniors health and continuing care system and have demonstrated interest in the health of the community and in health matters generally; and - d) Represent the provincial perspective with broad representation across Alberta and within each of the AHS Zones including urban and rural centres.
+- a.
+Are 18 years of age, or older; - b.
+Are ordinarily a resident of Alberta; - c.
+Are individuals or family members with lived experience in sexual and gender minority healthcare and a demonstrated interest in the health of the community and in health matters generally; and - d.
+Represent the provincial perspective with a broad representation from across Alberta and within each AHS Zone including urban and rural centres.